udecode/plate/packages/elements/code-block/README.md

 # Plate code block plugin

-This package implements code block plugin for Plate.
+This package implements the code block plugin for Plate.

 ## Documentation